 The infotainment is controlled via a seven-inch touchscreen interface, which grants access to the AM/FM Radio, MP3 playback, Bluetooth, Apple CarPlay, Android Auto, HD Radio and SiriusXM.
 Audio is pumped through the standard six-speaker sound system.
 Dual USB ports are available up front to charge smart devices, while a wireless charging pad is added to the upper trims.
 Reserved for the top-most Ultimate trim is the 10.25-inch touchscreen interface, which comes with built-in navigation, paired with an eight-speaker Infinity premium sound system.
 Blue Link connected car service is available to every trim, allowing users to keep track of battery charging via their mobile phones.

-While it hasn't received an updated rating for 2020, the Kona EV received a respectable reliability score of 77 out of 100 from J.D.
+While it hasn't received an updated rating for 2020, Hyundai's electric vehicle, the Kona, received a respectable reliability score of 77 out of 100 from J.D.
 Power in its first year.
-The vehicle has also not been subject to any recalls since its introduction.
+The vehicle has also not been subject to any recalls in the USA since its introduction.
 Hyundai offers an impressive array of warranties, starting with a 60,000-mile/60-month limited warranty, while the powertrain and electrical components are covered for 100,000 miles/120 months.
 Unlimited roadside assistance is offered for the first 60 months.

-The Kona has not been subjected to crash-testing by the NHTSA nor the IIHS.
-However, the standard gasoline variant received the IIHS Top Safety Pick+ award in 2019 thanks to its impressive suite of safety features, which are available on the EV, too.
+The Kona EV has not been reviewed or subjected to crash-testing by the NHTSA nor the IIHS in the USA.
+However, the standard gasoline variant received the IIHS Top Safety Pick+ award in 2019 thanks to its impressive review and suite of safety features, which are available on the EV, too.
 Standard features include ABS, traction and stability control, and six airbags: dual front, front side, and side curtain.
 The base model also comes with blind-spot warning, rear cross-traffic alert, forward collision avoidance, lane keeping assist, and driver attention assist.
 The Limited gets high beam assist, while the Ultimate gets pedestrian detection and rear sonar.

 The Hyundai Kona EV proved itself as a viable alternative to the pricey Tesla models in its first year, and now it's back to defend its title as a segment-leader.
 With 201 hp, 291 lb-ft, and an impressive 258-mile range, the Kona is well ahead of segment rivals like the Chevy Bolt and Nissan Leaf.
 Its utility may be a bit lacking, with less overall cargo capacity than the Bolt, but the Hyundai SUV makes up for this in its fun factor.